EnesEmreDemir/enesemredemir/README.md

 I’m a free software enthusiast (as per Free Software Foundation definition of “free”).

-- 🔭 I’m currently working on my website: enesemredemir.github.io
+- 🔭 I’m currently working on embedded systems.
 - ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.